First off, let's start by defining the terms SFR and SBC so we are all on the same page:

 In an SBC asset, you are more likely to see multiple leases for a single asset (i.e. a multifamily building, a small retail strip center, etc.).
 Most assets that fall under the general definition of Small Balance Commercial will have relatively simple operating cash flows much like an SFR asset.
 So, the approach is very similar to SFR underwriting, except you are now looking at several leases that comprise the cash flow and that need to be reviewed and underwritten.
 In addition, the quality of the tenant in an SBC asset is under much more scrutiny because it typically is much easier to replace a tenant in an SFR property than a tenant in an SBC property.
 Under most SBC leases, you are not going to be able to underwrite the tenant’s financials, so an underwriter will be reviewing the length of time the tenant has been in place, the remaining term of the lease, the lease economics and the tenant’s payment history.
 This is critical when the space has a specific use, such as a restaurant, where conversion to another commercial use may not be financially viable.
 Contrast this with a standard 50’ x 100’ retail bay with a restroom and back office.
 This type of space provides flexibility for a potential tenant, who may want to use the space for an insurance or realty office (assuming the use is allowed under the local zoning laws) as opposed to the retail shop.
 The flexibility of the space along with local market conditions (i.e. vacancies) are critical to the review of the property to determine the likelihood of finding a replacement tenant for a vacant bay.

-In an SFR asset, the layout of the house will be critical in determining how attractive the home will be to a new renter.
+In an single-family rental asset, the layout of the house will be critical in determining how attractive the home will be to a new renter.
 For example, if the one-bedroom home is in a highly rated school district, this property maybe harder to rent, as it is not attractive to families with school age kids due to the lack of additional bedrooms.
 This along with the local area vacancy rate will be critical in underwriting a loan.

-Check with your Account Executive for program availability and specifications.
 The primary difference between the two asset classes is the type of appraisals that are required.

-For an SFR asset, private lenders will typically order an appraisal based on a FNMA (Fannie Mae) Form 1004.
+For single-family rentals, private lenders will typically order an appraisal based on a FNMA (Fannie Mae) Form 1004.
 This type of appraisal is a standard form and uses three methods to determine the asset value.
 These three methods are Sales Comparison Approach, Income Approach and Cost Approach (note the last two methods are not required by FNMA for conventional residential financing).
 The indicated values of the three methodologies are then reconciled by the appraiser to determine the appraiser’s opinion of market value.
 An appraiser will require the borrower provide the asset address and purchase contract (if applicable).
-A SFR report is typically a 7 to 10-page form-based appraisal compared to a SBC appraisal which is a narrative report that typically is upwards of a hundred pages.
+A single-family rentals report is typically a 7 to 10-page form-based appraisal compared to a SBC appraisal which is a narrative report that typically is upwards of a hundred pages.
 The SFR report is usually around $350 to $500 with a 7 to 10-day turnaround time.